Autumn 2015 blog series: “Workforce Management in the making – how’s it done and who’s behind it all?”

 March into the Cloud

-WFM offered in the Cloud today has made it feasible for smaller contact centers, often short on IT and financial resources, to open up their doors to WFM.
-WFM in the Cloud also represents one of the fastest growing cloud areas in the contact-center industry.
+WFM offered in the Cloud today has made it feasible for smaller contact centres, often short on IT and financial resources, to open up their doors to WFM.
+WFM in the Cloud also represents one of the fastest growing cloud areas in the contact-centre industry.